-Determining the correct price for your product or service by taking into account your expense costs.
+Determining the correct price for your product or service line by taking into account your expense costs.

 Pricing your product sustainably so that it holds up in the supply chain.

-Seeing the bigger picture of how your revenue model works, from which you can determine the areas that need improvement.
+Seeing the bigger picture of how your revenue model works, from which you can determine the areas of your business that need improvement.

 As Leslie applied to her business: